iahmedelbayaa/Graduation-Project-BackEnd/README.md

 # nodejs-apps
-# Notes API & Books API in one application
+# Registertion App application

-Notes-app is an API for listing and creating and updating notes and also an API for listing and details and creating and updating books library
+Registertion-app is an API for listing and creating and updating notes and also an API for listing and details and creating and updating student Data

 ## Installation